 Fortunately, there are some key steps you can take when presenting your software to avoid customer problems and returns.

-1. Have real users test your software product
+1. Have real users test your software product before actually selling it online

 You may think you have created an easy-to-use, intuitive piece of software, yet in the end, it is not you who decides this, it’s your customers.
 If you plan on selling software online successfully, you need to have real people test it to see how quickly they understand how it works and how they can use it most effectively for their own business.
 These test users can also help squash the bugs you might have never noticed on your own, thus helping to make your product as error free as possible.